Mount Elephant: Aboriginal history

-The language group of the Aboriginal people whom lived nearest to Mount Elephant is called Djargurd Wurrong, and the mountain stands close to the border of other language groups, including Wathawurrung, Gulidjan, and Girai wurrung(Clark, 1990).
-During European colonisation in the 1830s, Mount Elephant was located within the territory of the clan Teerinyillum Gundidj, part of the larger Djargurd Wurrung language group.
+Mount Elephant exists on the border of the Djargurd Wurrong and Wathawurrung (Wadawurrung) tribal boundaries, with the Gulidjan, and Girai wurrung tribes next closest.
+Mount Elephant may be part of the Teerinyillum Gudidg clan territory of the Djargurd Wurrung tribe or may be part of the land of an unknown Wadawurrung clan.

 The Wathawurrung name for the mount, Djerrinallum, means "nest of sea swallows, terns" (Dawson, 1881).
 A slightly earlier source (Porteous, 1878) had stated the name to mean "a hill of fire... and is also the name of a local clan Djerrinallum gundidj".
-In the notes to his 2011 translation of the dreamtine story Derrinallum ba Buninyong however, Joel Wright says that the name Derrinallum, means "home of sea swallows or terns frequenting neighbouring marshes", in the Girai wurrung (called by him "Keerray woorroong") language.
+In the 2011 notes to the dreamtine story 'Derrinallum ba Buninyong' however, Joel Wright says that the name Derrinallum, means "home of sea swallows or terns frequenting neighbouring marshes", in the Girai wurrung (called by him "Keerray woorroong") language.
 According to James Dawson, "The Mount Shadwell tribe and its language are called 'Kirae wuurong,' 'blood lip.' with Kuurndit ["member of"] affixed for a member of the tribe.
 Its territory commences at the Hopkins Hill sheepwash on the Hopkins River, and extends to Mount Fyans, Mount Elephant, Cloven Hills, Minninguurt, Mount Noorat, Keilambete Lake, Framlingham aboriginal station, and up the east side of the Hopkins River to starting point."